 - Blood glucose – evaluate for hypoglycemia (Glu < 65-70 mg/dL)

 - Blood BUN/creatinine – assess renal function, hydration status

 - Urine sodium, osmolality, myoglobin – assess renal function, hydration status, rhabdomyolysis.

 Imaging modalities (e.g., x-rays, magnetic resonance imaging [MRIs]) are not typically available on-site.
-Ultrasound is becoming more available to assess for injuries (e.g., musculoskeletal injuries, cardiac).
+Ultrasound may be used to assess for specific types of injuries (e.g., musculoskeletal injuries, cardiac).

 Supplemental assessment tools

 An electrocardiogram (ECG) can be done to assess cardiac rhythm.
-This can be performed using an automated cardiac defibrillator if a full ECG is not available.
+This can be performed using an automated cardiac defibrillator, and even smartwatches or fitness trackers, if a full ECG is not available.

 Early predictions of outcomes

 Early defibrillation has the greatest impact on cardiac arrest survival.
 Survival rates decrease 7-10% per minute for every minute defibrillation is delayed.4